jspotten/collaborate/README.md

 - When object destructuring, you explicitly specify the properties you want to pull from the source object.
 - You can also map the names to new variables instead of just using the original property names.

+<h5>Scope</h5>

+- JavaScript has four different types of scope:
+  - Gobal: Visible to all code
+  - Module: Visible to all code running in a module
+  - Function: Visible within a function
+  - Block: Visible within a block of code delimited by curly braces
+- There are three different context that this can refer to:
+  - Global - When this is referenced outside a function or object it refers to the globalThis object.
+The globalThis object represents the context for runtime environment.
+For example, when running in a browser, globalThis refers to the browser's window object.
+  - Function - When this is referenced in a function it refers to the object that owns the function.
+That is either an object you defined or globalThis if the function is defined outside of an object.
+Note that when running is JavaScript strict mode, a global function's this variable is undefined instead of globalThis.
+  - Object - When this is referenced in a object it refers to the object.
+- A closure is defined as a function and its surrounding state; whatever variables are accessible when a function is created are available inside of that function.
+-